-GB Landscapes Ltd t/a GB Lawns take the issue of your Personal Information seriously and would be grateful if you would take the time to read the following notice about our use of your Personal Information.
+GB Landscapes Ltd takes the issue of your Personal Information seriously and would be grateful if you would take the time to read the following notice about our use of your Personal Information.

 Important information and who we are